 Gap insurance cannot be transferred to a different vehicle or loan.
 If you are trading in, selling, or buying a new vehicle, you will need to get a new policy to cover the newly financed vehicle.

 Gap applies to a specific loan or lease and typically is non-transferable.
-If you already had a gap policy in place, then normally that gap insurance would be voided out when you refinance a vehicle so you would need to get a new gap insurance policy on it.
+If you already had a gap policy in place, that gap insurance would normally be voided out when you refinance a vehicle -- you would need to get a new gap insurance policy on it.